avgator/avstudio-docs/docs/avstudio-editor/4-working-with-projects/4-5-adding-elements/4-5-adding-elements.md

 - `Video`
 - `Player`
 - `Circle Slider`
+- `Toggle Switch` (Deprecated)

 Each element has its own properties panel and configuration options.
+Elements marked as “Deprecated” are maintained for compatibility only and may be removed in a future release.
 You can view their individual documentation pages for detailed setup and usage.

 ---